-His experience includes strategic planning and program development in prevention, workforce development, elderly services, behavioral health, housing, child & family welfare, immigration services, emergency assistance, human resource, commercial development, and acquisitions.
-Andres earned a Bachelor of Science Degree in Human Services Management from the University of Phoenix and Master in Business Administration Degree from the Ken Blanchard School of Business at Grand Canyon University.
+Andres possesses over 32 years of community focused non-profit and for profit program experience.
+He has been with CPLC for 28 years and has worked with a variety of entities within CPLC including schools, businesses, and other nonprofit organizations.
+He also has worked directly with local, state and federal government funding agencies to support community development, housing, and economic development activities.
+His experience includes extensive involvement in strategic planning and program development in the areas of behavioral health, residential treatment, community based counseling, domestic violence, prevention, workforce development, elderly services, behavioral health, housing, child & family welfare, early childhood development, immigration services, emergency assistance, human resource, commercial development and acquisition providing direct services and overall program over sight and leadership.
+Mr. Contreras has a Bachelor of Science Degree in Human Services Management from the University of Phoenix and Master in Business Administration Degree from the Ken Blanchard School of Business at Grand Canyon University.

 Max Gonzales is Executive Vice President of Strategy & Relationship Management where he maintains a consistent corporate image that unifies complex service and product offerings.
 Max’s responsibilities also include corporate communications, public and corporate relations, resource development, events, human resources, information technology, and research and evaluation.

 Prior to joining CPLC, Max spent more than 20 years at SRP, a water and power utility based in Tempe, Arizona where he provided marketing, direct marketing, market research, public relations, advertising, and strategic planning to the Hispanic Market.

 Max is involved in a number of community organizations and has held board positions with Arizona Hispanic Chamber of Commerce, Friendly House, and Valle Del Sol.
 Max currently serves on the advisory board for the ASU Morison Institute of Public Policy and The Arizona Chapter of the American Heart Association.